abaumann/cloudtools/README.md

 cloudtools can be installed from the Python package index using the pip installer: `pip install cloudtools`

+NOTE: this can also be run using Docker as follows:
+`docker run -it --rm -v "$HOME"/.config:/.config nealelab/cloudtools cluster <command>`

 ## Usage

 All functionality in cloudtools is accessed through the `cluster` module.